 Stylized rendering is a rapidly growing area of computer graphics.
-See [15] for a an excellent annotated bibliography.
-Techniques for stylized rendering fall into three broad categories: 3D techniques that render images based on geometric descriptions, image post-processing methods that alter existing images, and interactive methods that enhance users' inputs.
+See [Reynolds 1999-2002] for a an excellent annotated bibliography.
+Techniques for stylized1 rendering fall into three broad categories: 3D techniques that render images based on geometric descriptions, image post-processing methods that alter existing images, and interactive methods that enhance users' inputs.
 For stylization of existing applications, the third category is inappropriate.

-It is possible to apply image-processing type stylization algorithms to the output of 3D graphics applications.
+It is possible to apply image-processing stylization algorithms to the output of 3D graphics applications.
 The processing would occur in the frame buffer after rasterization.
-We have not considered such an approach because he methods are usually more costly (since they involve per-pixel operations, and reading images from the frame buffer which is expensive on modern graphics hardware), and often needs to reconstruct information that existed in the geometric representations available before rasterization.
+We have not considered such an approach because the methods are usually more costly (since they involve per-pixel operations, and reading images from the frame buffer which is expensive on modern graphics hardware), and often needs to reconstruct information that existed in the geometric representations available before rasterization.

 Most stylized rendering algorithms operate on a declarative description of the geometry.
 Because these algorithms rely on non-local properties of the geometry, or simply wish to avoid the artifacts of the underlying representation, they must consider the geometric models as a whole.
-For example, many existing stylized rendering algorithms require silhouette edges [9, 4], front-to-back ordering of polygons, surface parameterizations [14, 4], implicit shape representations [1], operate by processing subdivision surface meshes [4] or multi-resolution meshes [9].
+For example, many existing stylized rendering algorithms require silhouette edges [Lake et al. 2000; Hertzmann and Zorin 2000], front-to-back ordering of polygons, surface parameterizations [Praun et al. 2001; Hertzmann and Zorin 2000], or implicit shape representations [Bremer and Hughes 1998].
+Others operate by processing subdivision surface meshes [Hertzmann and Zorin 2000] or multi-resolution meshes [Lake et al. 2000].

-To achieve stylized rendering that might truly called "artistic," even more information than just the geometry is required.
-To better convey information, a renderer needs to understand the communicative goals of the image [16], the intent of the image, or at least to know what and why a scene is being drawn.
+To achieve stylized rendering that might truly be called "artistic," even more information than just the geometry is required.
+To better convey information, a renderer needs to understand the communicative goals of the image [Seligmann and Feiner 1991], or at least to know what and why a scene is being drawn.
 Such information is most certainly not in an OpenGL command stream, and is unlikely to be contained in generic geometric representations.